hyungmogu/udacity-cloud-devops-project-5/README.md

 - Replace flask with FastAPI
   - applying knowledge from previous project
 - Make it work 100% locally
+  - will use kompose to convert docker-compose.yml to kubernetes

 ## Pipeline, Architecture and System Design